Wallaroo on the loose in Peru, Illinois leads police on wild chase

 "About 1:15 this afternoon our 911 center started getting a lot of 911 calls from people that were literally reporting a kangaroo running down U.S. Route 6 in traffic," said Peru Police Chief Douglas Bernabei.

-WATCH: Wallaroo hops through LaSalle County neighborhood
+RAW VIDEO: Wallaroo hops through LaSalle County neighborhood

 Police, firefighters and neighbors tried their best to catch up with the wallaroo named Wally.